danidiaz/really-small-backpack-example/lesson8-transitively-indefinite-packages/README.md

 A package can be indefinite because:

-- It directly imports a module signature
+- It directly contains a module signature
 - It has a dependency on another indefinite package, and doesn't fill the other package's signatures.
 In that case, the unfilled signatures are "carried over".